monicawidmann/monicawidmann.github.io/_pages/research.md

 Default Dynamics: The Influence of Regime Type on Default Choice

-Bottom-Up Green Finance: Corporate Bonds as Catalysts for Sovereign Climate Action (with Soohyun Cho)
+When Firms Lead States: Bank-Mediated Market Construction and Sovereign Green Bond Adoption (with Soohyun Cho)

 ## In Progress